nvimdev/indentmini.nvim/README.md

 ## Config

 - char     -- string type default is  `│`,
 - exclude  -- table  type add exclude filetype in this table

-highlight group is `IndentLine`. you can use this to link it to `Comment`
+- hi_group -- table  type highlight groups to use

+highlight groups for indentation markers are created automatically by passing in a list of groups.
+Indentation colors will appear in the order they are passed in.

 ```lua
 config = function()